 - Using proper safety equipment, i.e. mouth guard to prevent jaw fractures and dislocations while exercising, working, or participating in sports.

-What to do if you have jaw or bite problem?
+What to do if you have a jaw or bite problem?

 TMJ disorder doesn’t always require dental treatment, sometimes the pain disappears after changing some eating habits.

 Schedule an appointment with us.
 You can contact us at (619)280-4861 to determine the TMJ treatment plan that suits all your individual needs.
-At Orange Family Dentistry San Diego, CA, our main goal is to provide excellent dental health to our patients.
+At Orange Family Dental, our main goal is to provide excellent dental health to our patients.